St. Alban-Anlage 66,

 Submitted papers should be well formatted and use good English.
 Authors may use MDPI's English editing service prior to publication or during author revisions.
 If you use an alternative service that provides a confirmation certificate, please send a copy to the Editorial Office.
 Authors from developing countries should consider registration with AuthorAid, a global research community that provides networking, mentoring, resources and training for researchers in developing countries.

-Many funding agencies and institutions explicitly allow the use of research grants for the payment of APCs for publishing in open access journals.
-For more information on APC funding see the following page.
+Many funding agencies and institutions explicitly allow the use of research grants for the payment of APCs and BPCs for publishing open access articles and books.
+For more information on APC and BPC funding see the following page.

 Discounts on APCs